 Work experience internships in sustainable urban Agriculture (3 units)

-Our internship/work experience (AGRI 270) class consists of full-semester length on-the-job learning experiences in sustainable urban agriculture.
+Our Internship/Work Experience (AGRI 270) class consists of full-semester length on-the-job learning experiences in sustainable urban agriculture.
 AGRI 270 may be taken for a maximum of 16 units.
 Each of these work experience opportunities requires 12 hours of work per week on site for the duration of our 16-week semester.

-Work experience (AGRI 270) is required for the Advanced Ecological Landscaping certificate of achievement and for the Urban Farming certificate of achievement, however any student in the program may be eligible for work experience with approval of the instructor.
+Internship/Work Experience (AGRI 270) is required for the Advanced Ecological Landscaping certificate of achievement and for the Urban Farming certificate of achievement, however any student in the program may be eligible for work experience with approval of the instructor.
 Each business or organization (listed at the bottom of the webpage) has their own minimum requirements for an intern at their site and may require an application and interview.
-If you do not have previous experience in agriculture or with courses in our program, we recommend that your first internship placement be at our on-campus farm, Seeds@City Urban Farm.
+If you do not have previous experience in agriculture or with courses in our program, we typically place interns at our on-campus farm, Seeds@City Urban Farm.
 If you have already interned at Seeds@City, or have completed a lot of volunteer hours on the campus farm, please review the "Off-Campus Placement Options" below.

 We highly recommend completing multiple internships over the course of your time in the program.
 This will provide you with a wealth of hands-on experience and make you more marketable as an employee.
 Some internship placement sites have also been known to offer jobs to successful interns upon completion of their internship.

-Murray Farms (in Vista) contact Erin for more info about this site.
+- Murray Farms (in Vista) contact Lora Logan, Seeds@City Manager, for more info about this site.

 - Revolution Landscape - This business constructs edible gardens and native landscapes for San Diego residents and businesses.
 The focus is on reducing water use, providing a weekly basket of organic produce and to restore native habitat. (multiple locations, must have a car)